s3569541/baxter-simdemo/README.md

 docker-compose build

 ## Run:
+First time only:
 ./create-vxlab-network

-`docker-compose up` (with output on terminal) or `docker-compose up -d` (run in background, supressing output)
+`docker-compose -f docker-compose-two.yml up` (to have two gazebo simulations side by side)

 This will start several containers in the background:
-- vxlab-rosie (Simulator "gzserver" and core assets for robots)
+- vxlab-gazebo and vxlab-gazebo2  (Simulator "gzserver" and core assets for robots)
 - novnc, display2 (X sessions for graphical output in browser)
-- vxlab-rosie-nav (Navigation for Rosie)
-- vxlab-blue (Navigation etc. for Blue)
 - alvar-head (Marker recognition for Rosie's head camera)

 To stop: